Information For Families

 Each lesson includes a few learning targets, which summarize the goals of the lesson.
 Each unit’s complete set of learning targets is available on a single page, which can be used as a self-assessment tool as students progress through the course.

-Family support materials are included several times in each unit.
+Family support materials are included in each unit.
 These materials give an overview of the unit's math content and provide a problem to work on with your student.

 What can my student do to be successful in this course?